Aprieto7/ETL-Project/README.md

 Link: https://www.reddit.com/r/CryptoCurrency/top/.json?f=flair_name%3A%22TRADING%22

-- This data will be scraped from the Reddit website, and pulled into a Jupyter Notebook in `.json` formats using `requests` to be cleaned up.
+- This data will be scraped from the Reddit website, and pulled into a Jupyter Notebook in `.json` format using `requests` to be cleaned up.

 ### Kaggle "Criptocurrencies"

 Link: https://www.kaggle.com/gorgia/criptocurrencies?select=bitcoin_usd_gwa.csv

-- This data will be downloaded in CSV format and pulled into Jupyter for clean up before ultimately being loaded into the database.
+- This data will be downloaded in CSV format and pulled into Jupyter for clean up using `read_csv()` before ultimately being loaded into the database.

 ## TRANSFORMATION